fukaraca/Facebook-w-Go/README.md

-# Facebook clone - smallSteeps
+# Facebook clone
-A facebook clone(ish) as project just for making fun of steep curve of learning programming with smaller steps.
+A facebook clone(ish) as a project just for making funnier steep curve of learning programming with smaller steps.
 Demo video and live Heroku page can be found here:

 Youtube: